Are airports prepared for the challenges related to Big Data?

 New opportunities have arisen as a result of the Internet of Things (IoT): a system of devices, all of which have been given unique identifiers and the ability to send data without requiring human-to-human or human-to-computer interaction (according to the definition by TechTarget).

 This has led to many innovations.
-For example, at Reykjavik Airport, sensors connect to passengers’ smartphones, registering the telephone’s ID without collecting personal data, to track travellers’ itineraries.
+For example, at Reykjavik Airport, sensors connect to passengers’ smartphones, registering the telephone’s ID without collecting personal data, to track travelers’ itineraries.
 The aim is to produce real-time estimates of passenger flows in order to optimise resources.
 This has allowed the airports to produce better estimates of waiting times for passengers, and manage teams and personnel more efficiently.

 Biometric data are also leading to innovations.
 The term biometrics refers to quantitative data on physiological or behavioural characteristics which can be used to identify individuals.